northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 ##  Writing Style
 The writing style in documentation is critical for ensuring consistency and understanding.
 Here are some best practices:

 **Clarity**: Be as clear and straightforward as possible.
-Avoid ambiguity.
-Documentation is not a place for complex sentences and unusual words.
+Avoid ambiguity, along with complex sentences and unusual words. **KEEP IT SIMPLE.**

 :::{list-table}
 ---